 Highest Award for Punitive Damages Since Supreme Court Decision in 2002

 This case marks the highest civil award for punitive damages in Canada since the 2002 Supreme Court of Canada decision in Whiten v.
 Pilot Insurance Co.
 In that case, which was also related to a denial of insurance coverage, the plaintiff had suffered a devastating house fire that destroyed her home.
 The insurance company provided a single payment of $5,000 and two months’ rent on a modest cabin the plaintiff and her family had rented nearby before refusing any further payment.
 The insurer alleged that the family had purposefully set the fire, despite contrary opinions from the fire chief and the insurer’s own expert that there had been no evidence of arson.

 The jury in the original trial awarded the plaintiff $1 million in punitive damages, later reduced to $100,000 by the Ontario Court of Appeal.
 However, the Supreme Court of Canada reinstated the original award.
 The Supreme Court acknowledged the award was on the high end of the allowable range but stated:

 “The jury decided a powerful message of denunciation, retribution and deterrence had to be sent to the respondent and they sent it.
 The obligation of good faith dealing means that the appellant’s peace of mind should have been the respondent’s objective, and her vulnerability ought not to have been aggravated as a negotiating tactic.”

-Contact Milosevic Fiske LLP For Exceptional Legal Representation in Insurance Disputes
+Contact Milosevic & Associates For Exceptional Legal Representation in Insurance Disputes